skoriop/crypto-tracker/README.md

 # Crypto Tracker

 This website displays the real-time values of the top 100 cryptocurrencies using the [CoinGecko API](https://www.coingecko.com/en/api).

-It also shows historical market information over various timeframes (from 24H to all-time)
+It also shows historical market information over various timeframes (from 24H to all-time).

 ## Built with:
 - [React](https://reactjs.org)